garylirocks/quickrefs/sql-server.markdown

 Common waits:

 - `RESOURCE_SEMAPHORE`: wait on memory, could indicate long query runtimes (out-of-date stats, missing indexes), or high query concurrency
-- `LCK_M_X`: blocking problem.
-Could be resolved by changing to `READ COMMITTED SNAPSHOT` isolation level, optimizing indexes, improving transaction management within T-SQL code
-- `PAGEIOLATCH_SH`: query scans excessive amounts of data, indicating bad indexes.
-If `waiting_tasks_count` is low, but `wait_time_ms` is high, it suggests storage performance problems
 - `SOS_SCHEDULER_YIELD`: high CPU utilization, suggesting high number of large scans, missing indexes
 - `CXPACKET`: improper config or high CPU utilization.
 To resolve, lower MAXDOP, and increase the cost threshold for parallelism
+- `LCK_M_X`: *a lock*, Blocking problem.
+Could be resolved by changing to `READ COMMITTED SNAPSHOT` isolation level, optimizing indexes, improving transaction management within T-SQL code
+- `PAGEIOLATCH_SH`: *a latch*, query scans excessive amounts of data, indicating bad indexes.
+If `waiting_tasks_count` is low, but `wait_time_ms` is high, it suggests storage performance problems
-- `PAGEIOLATCH_UP`: TempDB contention on Page Free Space (PFS) data pages.
+- `PAGEIOLATCH_UP`: *a latch*, TempDB contention on Page Free Space (PFS) data pages.
 Best practice: use one file per CPU core for TempDB, the files should have the same size and outgrowth settings

 ### Tune indexes